-Monday, May 28th is Memorial Day, formerly called Decoration Day.
-As you begin your three-day weekend, remember what it’s all about.
-Memorial Day is a holiday that means so much more than Hot Dogs, Parades, and the start of the summer.
+Monday, May 27th is Memorial Day, formerly called Decoration Day.
+Remember what it’s all about.
+Memorial Day is a holiday that means so much more than hot dogs, parades, and the start of the summer.
 Not that those things are bad, but it isn’t Memorial Day unless we remember what the day is really about—honoring the people who laid down their lives to save our lives, and to protect America, and our freedoms.
 Please spend some time today to remember those who sacrificed, pray that God protects their souls, and comfort their bereaved loved ones.

 The Original Order Creating the Memorial Day Holiday:

 The 30th day of May, 1868, is designated for the purpose of strewing with flowers, or otherwise decorating the graves of comrades who died in defense of their country during the late rebellion, and whose bodies now lie in almost every city, village, and hamlet churchyard in the land.
 In this observance no form or ceremony is prescribed, but Posts and comrades will, in their own way, arrange such fitting services and testimonials of respect as circumstances may permit.